What are Mala Beads?

 Buddhist malas are traditionally made of wood, bone or seeds but can be made of any material.
 We use a selection of materials to make malas including sandalwood, bodhi beads, rudraksha and genuine gemstones.

 We hand knot our malas and individually bless each one with the multiplying mantra OM RUCHIRA MANI PRAVARTAYA HUM

 Mala is a Sanskrit word meaning garland.
 The Tibetan word for mala is threngwa.

 Mala beads are sometimes referred to as prayer beads, rosary beads or Japa mala, japa is a Sanskrit word meaning “repeat internally”.

-The guru bead, also known as the mother bead, is usually a larger or more decorative bead and usually has 3 holes with a collar bead next to it.
+The guru bead, or mother bead, is often larger or more decorative and usually has 3 holes with a collar bead next to it.

-108 Mala with End Beads / Tassel
+108 Mala with End Beads or Tassel

 ~ End Beads ~